tamylaa/clodo-framework/README.md

 ## � Incremental Adoption

 Already have an existing project?
-The Lego Framework is designed for **gradual integration** - you don't need to rewrite everything at once.
+The Clodo Framework is designed for **gradual integration** - you don't need to rewrite everything at once.
 Start with individual components and scale up as needed.

 ### **Quick Start Options**
 - **Greenfield Development**: Use `npx @tamyla/clodo-framework clodo-service` for new projects